1‑866‑ARF‑MEOW

 Ginger: This spice is generally fine for dogs.
 The amount of ginger used in most recipes won’t be toxic for your dog.
 However, if they eat a lot of dried ginger, it can irritate their mouth.

-Nutmeg: This is the sinister spice in pumpkin pies.
+Nutmeg: This is the #1 spice to avoid and is found in most pumpkin pie recipes.
 Nutmeg is toxic for dogs – it contains myristicin, found in the nut’s oil.
 Nutmeg is toxic in quantities as small as 5 grams, with small dogs needing even less to cause symptoms.

 Nutmeg toxicity can last up to 48 hours after ingestion, with symptoms including: